Changing policies to attract tech talent: Avery Dennison’s Agrawal

 Avery Dennison, one of the world's largest suppliers of labels, graphic tags and price tickets to the apparel industry, recently opened a digital acceleration centre in Bengaluru.
 Sanjay Agrawal, the company's IT Vice president, sat down with DH’s Lavpreet Kaur to shed light on how it was changing rules to attract tech talent and why it was betting big on the new centre in ‘India’s Silicon Valley’.
 Edited excerpts.

-Our vision is digitisation of the physical world and this centre is one of the many steps we are taking to make that happen.
-Starting from the 2D barcode on apparels, scanning which consumers can get the digital experience of the product, we are looking forward to strengthening our presence in the digital space.
+A. Our vision is digitisation of the physical world and this centre is one of the many steps we are taking to make that happen.
+We are looking forward to strengthening our presence in the digital space with the 2D barcode on apparels, scanning which consumers can get the digital experience of the product.
 The digital centre was started with the aim to take the digital journey forward by enhancing the consumer experience, empowering them to make the right decisions, improving the brand experience, and making our processes digitised, efficient, and sustainable.

 Check out DH's latest videos